Math 11, Academic Integrity Policy

 "The supreme quality for leadership is unquestionably integrity.
 Without it, no real success is possible." -- Dwight Eisenhower

 It is essential that all Math 11 students adhere to the UCSD Policy on Integrity of Scholarship.
-More information about academic integrity at UCSD is available here.
+More information about academic integrity at UC San Diego is available here.
 While it is understandable that students will sometimes feel substantial pressure to perform well

 in classes, it is never acceptable to attempt to achieve high grades by any means other than honest effort.
 Cases of academic dishonesty will be reported to the Academic Integrity Office.
 Penalties for violating the policy vary depending on the circumstances but can include failure in the course or suspension from the university.
 Students are expected to obey the following rules: